bartholomewBob/report-predators-extension/README.md

 python3 get-pip.py
 ```

-5. Check if pip is installed
+5. Check if pip is installed by running either of these commands

 ```bash
 pip --version